winter-yuki/kotlin-self-types/README.md

 #### Contravariant & invariant

-There are same problems as for input position:
+There are the same problems as for input position:
 ```kotlin
 abstract class Base {
     abstract fun createConsumer(): In<Self>